rendeyuli/NexusGate/README.en.md

 - **Performance Optimization**: Identify bottlenecks and optimize response times
 - **Usage Analytics**: Understand how different teams and applications are utilizing LLM resources

-### Application Management
+### 2.Application Management

-Control and configure downstream applications, offering flexible expiration settings for enhanced security, rate limits and usage limits for cost control, and granular permissions for different models and features.
+Manage platform-integrated applications,offering flexible expiration settings for enhanced security, rate limits and usage limits for cost control, and granular permissions for different models and features.

 ## 🗺️ Roadmap